- Files and Folders Backup

 Once you have performed a Full backup, you can create Incremental and Differential backups.
 These are much quicker to create than a Full backup of the same data and the images created are smaller

 An Incremental backup takes a snapshot only of the changed and newly added files based on the previous related backup, be it a full or incremental backup.
 Data that have not changed will not be backed up.
+Thus, the time and image storage required for incremental backup are both less than a full backup.
 A Full Backup must exist as the start point of a series of incremental backups.
 A typical set would be, in time sequence:

 Full Backup, as basis